MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/customer-orders-overview.md

 Ensure the POS [screen layout](https://docs.microsoft.com/en-us/dynamics365/commerce/pos-screen-layouts) has been configured to support the creation and management of customer orders and that all necessary POS operations are configured.
 Some POS operations that are recommended to properly support customer order creation and management in POS are listed below

--**Ship all products** - used to configure all lines in the transaction cart to be shipped to a destination -**Ship selected products** - used to configure select lines in the transaction cart to be shipped to a destination -**Pick up all products** - used to configure all lines in the transaction cart to be picked up at a select store location -**Pick up selected products** - used to configure select lines in the transaction cart to be picked up at a select store location
+- **Ship all products** - used to configure all lines in the transaction cart to be shipped to a destination
+- **Ship selected products** - used to configure select lines in the transaction cart to be shipped to a destination
+- **Pick up all products** - used to configure all lines in the transaction cart to be picked up at a select store location
+- **Pick up selected products** - used to configure select lines in the transaction cart to be picked up at a select store location
--**Carry out all products** - used to configure all lines in the transaction cart to be carried out (note that if this operation is used in POS the customer order will be converted to a cash and carry transaction)
+- **Carry out all products** - used to configure all lines in the transaction cart to be carried out (note that if this operation is used in POS the customer order will be converted to a cash and carry transaction)
--**Carryout out selected products** - used to configure select lines in the transaction cart as being carried out by the customer at the time of purchase.
+- **Carryout out selected products** - used to configure select lines in the transaction cart as being carried out by the customer at the time of purchase.
 This operation is only useful in a [hybrid order](https://docs.microsoft.com/en-us/dynamics365/commerce/hybrid-customer-orders) scenario.
--**Recall order** - used to search and retrieve customer orders so that POS users may edit, cancel or perform fulfillment related operations on these orders as needed.
+- **Recall order** - used to search and retrieve customer orders so that POS users may edit, cancel or perform fulfillment related operations on these orders as needed.
--**Change mode of delivery** - can be used to quickly change the mode of delivery for lines already configured to be shipped without the user having to go through the Ship all products or Ship selected products flows again.
+- **Change mode of delivery** - can be used to quickly change the mode of delivery for lines already configured to be shipped without the user having to go through the Ship all products or Ship selected products flows again.
--**Deposit override** - can be used to change the deposit amount the customer will pay for the selected customer order.
+- **Deposit override** - can be used to change the deposit amount the customer will pay for the selected customer order.

 ## Working with customer orders in POS